-Go Camping – Spending the week in a tent or caravan allows you to enjoy the great outdoors to the max!
-You can choose to stay at a big caravan park and get your fill of nature by making day trips to surrounding lakes, rivers, beach or forests.
+Go Camping: Spending the week in a tent or caravan allows you to enjoy the great outdoors to the max!
+You can choose to stay at a big caravan park and get your fill of nature by making day trips to surrounding lakes, rivers, beaches or forests.
 Otherwise, you can completely immerse yourself in an isolated free camping site, where you will spend plenty of time outside.
 Try to experience all the natural attractions and activities the area has to offer.
-Visit forests, rivers, rocks, lakes, mountains and lookouts for a wide variety in everything mother nature has to provide.
+Visit forests, rivers, rocks, lakes, mountains, and lookouts for a wide variety in everything mother nature has to provide.

 If you want to improve your physical and mental health, make a date to get back to nature.
 Once you have enjoyed one or two dates, turn it into a habit.
 Pick a few activities that you can do each week.
 Your mind and body will thank you.